eslint/eslint/docs/src/contribute/governance.md

 A Committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a reviewer, described below.

-#### Process for Adding Committers

-1. Send email congratulating the new committer and confirming that they would like to accept.
-This should also outline the responsibilities of a committer with a link to the maintainer guide.
-1. Add the GitHub user to the "ESLint Team" team
-1. Add committer email to the ESLint team mailing list
-1. Invite to Discord team channel
-1. Tweet congratulations to the new committer from the ESLint Twitter account

 ### Reviewers

 Reviewers are community members who have contributed a significant amount of time to the project through triaging of issues, fixing bugs, implementing enhancements/features, and are trusted community leaders.